deskflow/deskflow/README.md

 # Barrier

+### What is it?

-KVM software forked from Symless's synergy 1.9 codebase.
+Barrier is KVM software forked from Symless's synergy 1.9 codebase.
+Synergy was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.

 ### What's different?